Radiance-Technologies/prism/README.md

 Cataloguing repairs based on the type of Vernacular command (e.g., `VernacStartTheoremProof`) can be done using tags of the form `repair:[CommmandTypeName]`, e.g., `repair:VernacDefinition`.

+## Acknowledgements
+This work was supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement HR00112290067.

+The views, opinions, and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.